emqxarchive/emqx-docs-en/source/install.rst

             FC84 1BA6 3775 5CA8 487B  1E3C C0B4 0946 3E64 0D53
         uid           [ unknown] emqx team <support@emqx.io>

 3. Use the following command to set up the stable repository.
-If an unstable repository is added, add the word 'unstable' after the word 'stable' in the following command.
+If unstable repo is also needed, add the word 'unstable' after 'stable' in the following command.

     .. code-block:: console